Senior Austin France expresses his love for his mother, his girlfriend and his brothers with a tattoo on his forearm.

 Junior Emma Torres got her tattoo in an effort to feel connected with her four other siblings who have the same tattoo.

 “There are five arrows, each representing a sibling in my family (myself included).
-The fifth one is shaded because I was the fifth born,” Torres says.
+The fifth one is shaded because I was the fifth born,” Torres said.

 Her other siblings have different arrows that are shaded according to their birth order.